PAU design for the Domino Sugar Factory. Rendering courtesy of Practice for Architecture and Urbanism

 In PAU’s design, the former refinery would be transformed into a rectangular glass structure, topped by a barrel vault suspended within the existing walls.
 The exterior of the structure is separated from the interior by a layer of air that is open to the sky.

 Interior office space in the Domino Sugar Factory.
-Image via 6sqft, courtesy of PAU
+Rendering courtesy of Practice for Architecture and Urbanism.

 PAU’s designs also incorporate four principals:

 1. To inhabit the landmark as an armature, allowing light and air to pass between the new office building and the existing brick structure.

 2. To ‘complete’ the structure with a crystalline barrel-vaulted structure that resonates with the American Round Arch Style in which the original building is rendered.